MacParthum/Responsive_Portfolio/README.md

 # Responsive_Portfolio
-A web responsive bio page made with bootstrap.
+A web responsive bio page made with bootstrap and a lotta love.
+This page now includes a completly reworked user interface, background images and even an iframe showing off my imvu products for sale.

 # Project 1 Deployed Link